Umuzi-org/ACN-syllabus/content/agile/agile-triage/_index.md

 If you give a project a positive review ("competent" or "excellent"), and then a staff member gives it a negative review ("red flag" or "not yet competent") then this means one of two things:

 - maybe you don't know what competent looks like, maybe you don't have the skills.
 Or
-- maybe you are not a team player and don't care about giving good feedback to your peers
+- maybe you are not a team player and don't care about giving good feedback to your peers.

 You will be measured on this stuff!
 So do a good job!